kingdomseed/jhp-portfolio/memory-bank/activeContext.md

 - Website structure doesn't align with the recommended navigation categories
 - Inconsistent tone and voice across different pages
 - CTAs are not strategically aligned with the new brand guidelines
-- Gallery categorization doesn't reflect the four key photography focus areas
+- Gallery categorization doesn't reflect the key photography focus areas

 ## Solution Approach